wahyuwiyoko/blog/content/linux/enable-touchpad-tap-to-click.md

     ↳ Power Button                              id=7    [slave  keyboard (3)]
 ```

-As you can see, there's a touchpad device named `HTIX5288:00 093A:0255 Touchpad`.
+As you can see, there is a touchpad device named `HTIX5288:00 093A:0255 Touchpad`.
 Now we can list the properties of this device by using the name or with the ID.

 ```bash {hl_Lines="5"}